Text Size Print

 Facilities Available for Rental

 The campus of Longwood University has seen dramatic improvements over the past few years with the completion of major construction and campus beautification projects.
-The Office of Conferences and Scheduling maintains the most up-to-date listing of facilities available for use.
-Contact the Office of Conferences and Scheduling via email at firstname.lastname@example.org to check for the latest modifications.
-The largest and most prominent venues are also featured on the Conferences and Scheduling web page at www.longwood.edu/scheduling.
+The Office of Conference and Event Services maintains the most up-to-date listing of facilities available for use.
+Contact the Office of Conference and Event Services via email at firstname.lastname@example.org to check for the latest modifications.
+The largest and most prominent venues are also featured on the Conference and Event Services web page at www.longwood.edu/scheduling.
 Occupancy numbers are estimates and may change based on additional set-up and presentation needs.
 Audio-visual equipment is available in most facilities.
 Not all of Longwood University's facilities are available for rental or use by REQUESTERS.
 Follow the procedures for scheduling depending on REQUESTER type.

 Brock Commons, a beautiful pedestrian promenade named after benefactors Macon and Joan Brock (Class of 1964), was officially opened on April 24, 2004.
 Brock Commons has become the central focal point for Longwood, uniting the campus community around a safe, pedestrian-friendly environment, while creating an outdoor, collegial ambiance for students, faculty, staff, and visitors.
 Adjacent to Brock Commons are broad lawns, 11 tennis courts, four athletic fields, and numerous late-20th century buildings, including the Greenwood Library, the Lankford Student Union, residence halls, and various academic facilities.
 The University has six auditoriums ranging in size from 96 to 1,065 seats.